 I became aware of the dramatically beneficial effects of their work on the appearance, confidence, and lives of her patients, so I decided to pursue dentistry.
 My choice was also related to my wish to have an outlet for a robust esthetic skill sense and highly developed manual dexterity that I acquired through my hobbies, including drawing, painting, dress-making, and embroidery.
 Dentistry appeared to offer an outlet for all my skills, so my decision was made.
 When I attended my first ‘dental camp,’ providing treatment in a deprived rural community in India, and saw grimaces of pain transformed into smiles of relief and gratitude, I knew that I had made an excellent career choice and have never, for a moment, regretted it.
-I also became aware of many people's desperate need for dental treatment and education.
-Throughout my career, I intend to play a part by donating some of my time and skills to treating the marginalized and by doing all that I can to assist the education of people in effective oral and dental hygiene regimes.
+I also learned about many people's desperate need for dental treatment and education.
+Throughout my career, I intend to contribute by donating some of my time and skills to treating the marginalized and by doing all I can to educate people in effective oral and dental hygiene regimes.

 Since arriving in the US, I have sought exposure to the local dental environment.
 I have worked as a Dental Assistant and had the opportunity to ‘shadow’ dental practitioners.
-I have been introduced to the latest techniques and materials and am very excited to be part of a profession in which such progress is being made for the benefit of patients.
+I have been introduced to the latest techniques and materials and am very excited to be part of a profession where such progress is being made to benefit patients.

 My initial goal is to qualify to practice in the US and gain significant experience in general dentistry.
 Ultimately, I hope to become a specialist and train, research, and teach that specialty.